FranckFreiburger/vue-calendar-picker/README.md

 * touch screen support
 * only one dependancy: [date-fns](https://date-fns.org/), Modern JavaScript date utility library

-vue-calendar-picker has 3 available components:
+`vue-calendar-picker` has 3 available components:
 * `calendar.vue`: simple calendar
 * `calendarEvents.vue`: `calendar.vue` + one-time events and date/time periods
 * `calendarRange.vue`: `calendarEvents.vue` + range selection

 ## API - `calendar.vue`

+### UI
+* click on date part in the calendar header area to modify it (zoom out)
+* click or double-click on the cell to zoom in. (from month view, use double-click to zoom in)

 ### Properties